D-Jeffrey/gedcom-to-visualmap/README.md

 ## Releases
+### v0.2.2
+- corrected imports (removed gedcom package dependacy) and requirements.txt (again)

 ### v0.2.1
+- Added support for Windows and Mac open of CSV
 - more issues with cache, the first time you run it in the new directory
 - added Kennedy samples
 - improved setup.py